1057137713-netizen/oral-cancer-symptom-network-analysis/README.md

 # oral-cancer-symptom-network-analysis
-Study-specific R scripts and reproducibility materials for symptom network analysis and simulation-based intervention analysis in patients with oral cancer.
+Study-specific R scripts and reproducibility materials for symptom network analysis and simulation-based perturbation analysis in patients with oral cancer.
 ## Reproducible analysis workflow

 This repository contains the study-specific R scripts used to reproduce the analyses reported in the manuscript.